kidussolo/kidussolo/README.md

 - 🌱 I’m currently learning Golang, Kubernetes and Google cloud
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me on
-  - twitter at @kidussolomon1 and on
+  - Linktree at https://linktr.ee/kidus_solo for all social media account links ;)
   - linkedin at https://www.linkedin.com/in/kidussolomon/